What and Where to Eat in New Zealand

 Green-lipped Mussels: Havelock

 These endemic mussel species have been part of the New Zealand diet for hundreds of years.
 It’s traditional to gather shellfish, like the green-lipped mussel, from the shores, however, they are readily available to buy in supermarkets across the country.
 However, the best place to try green-lipped mussels prepared in the tastiest ways, you’ll need to head to Marlborough, where 80% of New Zealand’s aquaculture is based.
 More specifically, the Marlborough town of Havelock boasts itself as being the “Greenshell Mussel Capital of the World”.
-Havelock’s dinner cruises and local restaurants all serve fresh and fantastic green-lipped mussels.
+Havelock’s dinner cruises (more info on Viator and Tripadvisor) and local restaurants all serve fresh and fantastic green-lipped mussels.

 Whitebait: West Coast